 |2008||Andy Studebaker, DE/LB, Wheaton (Ill.)||Eagles||6-203|

 |2002||Michael Coleman, WR, Widener||Falcons||7-217|

 |1991||Larry Wanke, QB, John Carroll||Giants||12-334|

-This is not the entire list of Division III players drafted, just dating to 1991.
-Chris Warren (90th overall in 1990 by the Seahawks out of Ferrum) and Pete Metzelaars (75th overall in 1982 by the Seahawks out of Wabash) are prominent earlier Division III draftees.
+This is not the entire list of Division III players drafted, just dating to 1990.
+Pete Metzelaars (75th overall in 1982 by the Seahawks out of Wabash) is one of the prominent earlier Division III draftees.